Predicting Corporate Risk by Jointly Modeling Company Networks and Dialogues in Earnings Conference Calls: Experiments

-For the construction of the company network, we use the Text-based Network Industry Classifications (TNIC) dataset \footnote{\url{https://hobergphillips.tuck.dartmouth.edu/industryclass.htm}}, which computes company pairwise similarity scores based on the product descriptions in 10-K files \cite{hoberg2016text}.
+To evaluate model performance, we construct a new conference call dialogue dataset with additional information on dialogue structures (e.g., position, untterance, speaker role and segment information) and company networks.
+Specifically, we collect the earnings conference call transcripts of the S\&P500 companies from 2008 to 2019 from the website of SeekingAlpha, and use the Text-based Network Industry Classifications (TNIC) dataset \citep{hoberg2016text} for constructing the compnay network.
+TNIC computes company pairwise similarity scores based on the product descriptions in 10-K files \citep{hoberg2016text}.
 We add edges for two companies with a similarity score greater than 0.15.
 Since the TNIC dataset is updated annually based on the latest 10-K files, we use the TNIC dataset from the previous year to extract the company relationships to avoid temporal information leakage.
-The statistics of the constructed dataset are shown in Appendix \ref{sec:dataset}.

 We split the dataset by time, using samples before 2016 as the training set, samples from 2016 as the validation set, and samples after 2016 as the test set.
 For a natural quarter, all samples are constructed as a company network, , with each node labeled with the corresponding company's stock return volatility.